Guarapo (drink): Central and South America

 Guarapo is particularly well known the Latin American nations of Panama, Puerto Rico, the Dominican Republic, Ecuador, Venezuela, Colombia, Bolivia, and Peru.
 Venezuelans also refer to coffee mixed with a large amount of water as guarapo.
 Colombians generally drink guarapo, fermented with yeast known as cunchos in clay vessels.
 The Festival of Guarapo is held in the Colombian town of Tuluá.

+Brazil

+In Brazil, sugarcane juice, known locally as garapa, or caldo de cana, is commonly sold by street vendors in Brazil.
+Machines are used to press the sugarcane and the juice is extracted.
+It is sometimes served with lemon or pineapple juice.
+In contrast with other Latin American countries, it is not fermented.